The Beginning After the End: Webtoon

-A webtoon adaptation of the web novel, also illustrated by Fuyuki23 who is the CEO of the Jakarta-based illustration studio Kisai Entertainment, began serialization on Tapas on July 7, 2018.
+A webtoon adaptation of the web novel, also illustrated by Fuyuki23, began serialization on Tapas on July 7, 2018.
 Fuyuki23 ceased illustrating the webtoon in June 2023.
 An executive of Kakao Entertainment, Tapas' parent company, said the webtoon adaptation was specifically created for the North American market.
 At New York Comic Con 2021, Yen Press announced that they would be publishing the webtoon in print.
-As of March 2025, seven print volumes have been released.
+As of August 2026, eleven print volumes have been released.